fenago/data-analysis-pandas/lab_guides/lab_2.md

 ```

-Each of the entries in the array is a row from the CSV file.
-NumPy
-arrays contain a single data type (unlike lists, which allow mixed
-types); this allows for fast, vectorized operations.
-When we read in the
-data, we got an array of `numpy.void` objects, which are used
-to store flexible types.
-This is because NumPy had to store several
-different data types per row: four strings, a float, and an integer.
-Unfortunately, this means that we can\'t take advantage of the
-performance improvements NumPy provides for single data type objects.

 Say we want to find the maximum magnitude --- we can use a **list comprehension** to select
 the third index of each row, which is represented as a
 `numpy.void` object.
 This makes a list, meaning that we can